FELPS Fellows 2018

 Chris Chu de León

-Legislative Director, New York State Assembly Member Daniel O’Donnell
+Director of Community Affairs, New York State Assembly Member Daniel O’Donnell

 Prior to entering New York politics, Chris served as a Fulbright Scholar and Cultural Ambassador in Brazil.
 For his Fulbright Scholarship, Chris co-taught English and led a self-designed course covering contemporary American politics at a federal university in Brazil.
 His classes ranged from discussions about affirmative action in higher education to the implications of a two-party political system.
 This focus on generating dialogue on how politics and policy affects people compelled him to enter public service.